KasperSkytte/MC-prediction/README.md

 ### Python and R packages
 Use the conda `environment.yml` file to create an environment with the required software.
 To installed required R packages, use the `renv.lock` file to restore the R library using the [`renv`](https://rstudio.github.io/renv/articles/renv.html) package.
 For GPU support ensure you have a version of Tensorflow that matches your nvidia drivers and CUDA.
+It's also necessary to set an environment variable before creating the environment in order to install some required NVIDIA dependencies for network inference: `export PIP_EXTRA_INDEX_URL='https://pypi.nvidia.com'`.

 ### Hardware requirements and performance
 The workflow can run on a standard laptop just fine (as of 2023), but may require extra RAM and a NVIDIA GPU if you really need extra speed, however many other steps in the implementation are the bottlenecks, it's not the model training time itself.
 Typical processing time is 4-8 hours per dataset under `data/datasets`.
 Here are some hardware guidelines: